akamary/mern-portfolio-heroku/README.md

 # Personal Portfolio - AWS and Heroku deployment
 ## Description -
 Developed and deployed a full stack portfolio app in order to present my projects, the rest can be found in my [GitHub](https://github.com/akamary) profile.
-By implementing a backend using Node.js (express framework), any visitor can contact me by sending emails using nodemailer and storing in MongoDB the number of visitors, current time and date.
-Deployed the app using Heroku Cloud.
+By implementing a backend using Node.js (express framework),  Deployed the app using Heroku Cloud.
 **Heroku-** https://kamaryaviv.herokuapp.com/.

 **In addition to Heroku deployment**, and to enrich my knowledge, I have decided to deploy the MERN app using AWS Cloud services for improving site's performance: